-A) As there are few nerve endings for pain in this area, there will probably be just a slight momentary discomfort.
+A) Very light discomfort, as there are few nerve endings for pain in this area.
 The needle should be pushed firmly until it is fully in the penis, slight resistance may be felt.

-If a lot of resistance is felt on the plunger then the needle may be in too far or not far enough.
-Push it in further.
-If that does not work withdraw the needle and reinsert it in another suggested place.
+If a lot of resistance is felt on the plunger then you may need to withdraw the needle and reinsert it in another suggested place.
 The plunger should depress quite easily.
 Do not inject if the resistance is strong.

 Q) If I don't get any response to an injection can I follow up with another injection maybe to a different side of the penis and perhaps using a smaller dose?

-A) Not recommended, as the first injection may have punctured the urethra or other tissue.
-A second injection may cause more bleeding in the wrong area.
+A) Not recommended, as the first injection went somewhere, and will be absorbed.
+A second dose may have a cumulative affect resulting in too much medication.
 The next time you inject (on another day) do it on the other side of the penis.